Task-Based Core-Periphery Organisation of Human Brain Dynamics: Materials and Methods

 \subsection{Statistics and Software}

-We performed all data analysis and statistical tests in MATLAB.
-We performed the dynamic community detection procedure using freely available MATLAB code \cite{Jutla2011} that optimises multilayer modularity using a Louvain locally greedy algorithm \cite{Blondel2008}.
+We performed all data analysis and statistical tests in {\sc Matlab}.
+We performed the dynamic community detection procedure using freely available {\sc Matlab} code \cite{Jutla2011} that optimizes multilayer modularity using a Louvain-like locally greedy algorithm \cite{Blondel2008}.